patrickweng7/vip/Notebook-Rayan-Khoury.md

 2. Population: Group of individuals whose properties will be altered
 3. Objective: a value to characterize individuals that you are trying to maximize or minimize (usually the goal is to increase objective through the evolutionary algorithm
 4. Fitness: relative comparison to other individuals; how well does the individual accomplish a task relative to the rest of the population?
-5. Selection: Represents ‘survival of the fittest’; gies preference to better individuals, therefore allowing them to pass on their genes
+5. Selection: Represents ‘survival of the fittest’; gives preference to better individuals, therefore allowing them to pass on their genes
 	* Fitness Proportionate: The greater the fitness, the greater the probability to be selected for next gen
 	* Tournament: Several tournaments among individuals; winners are selected for mating
 NB: (You can spin a roulette wheel and select a pool, highest wins)